All Episodes

 I think most people also are offended by anybody who gloats and is arrogant and is acting as though they've won whatever it is before it's over.

-I can't tell you the number of times I have watched a baseball or football game with people, and one team's got a player or two that go up a touchdown with uh three minutes left to go after coming back from being down two or three touchdowns.
+And one team's got a player or two that go up a touchdown with three minutes left to go after coming back from being down two or three touchdowns.

-I hope that team loses.
+And the people watch that, I hope that team loses.

-I I they don't like that kind of behavior being rewarded.
+They don't like that kind of behavior being rewarded.

-They love people getting comeuppances.
+They love people getting come-uppances.

 They love people who think they have it in a bag, finding out they didn't even have the bag, much less were they in it.

-And Obama with his speeches in Berlin and running around the media and everybody acting like this is all over.
+And Obama, with his speeches in Berlin and running around the media and everybody acting like this is all over.

-A little backlash to the media, a little backlash to Obama, back the arrogance and smugness of Obama's people on television.
+I just think, okay, Obama, we see a little overkill here, a little backlash to the media, a little backlash to Obama, the arrogance and smugness of Obama's people on television.

-So, but other than that, uh I also I I don't I really do not believe, and this is where I could be dead.
+But other than that, I also, I really do not believe, and this is where I could be dead, but we're going to find out next Tuesday.

-I do not believe that a majority of voters, not a majority of the people of the country, that's that's a different equation.
+I do not believe that a majority of voters, not a majority of the people of the country, that's a different equation.

 But I don't believe yet that a majority of voters are ready to give away their freedom.

-I don't believe that a majority of voters are ready to turn over the keys of this country to somebody about whom they don't know anything.
+I don't believe that a majority of voters are ready to turn over the keys of this country to somebody about whom they don't know anything, about somebody who will not tell them anything about himself.

 I just don't believe there are people in this country, a majority of the voters in this country who are going to sign up for making the government the most important aspect of their lives.